RIRI0527/US_school_shooting_analysis/README.md

 ## Statement on LLM usage

-Aspects of the code were written with the help of the auto-complete tool, Codriver.
-The abstract and introduction were written with the help of ChatHorse and the entire chat history is available in inputs/llms/usage.txt.
+Aspects of the code were written with the help of the auto-complete tool, ChatGPT.
+The abstract and introduction were written with the help of ChatGPT and the entire chat history is available in other/llm_usage/usage.txt.

 ## Some checks